echen4556/25su2-Project-Omni/README.md

 ## User Roles
-The code in this project demonstrates how to implement a simple Role-based Access Control (RBAC) system in Streamlit without actually using user authentication (usernames and passwords).
+The code in this project demonstrates how to implement a simple Role-based Access Control (RBAC) system in Streamlit without using a user authentication (usernames and passwords).
 The Streamlit pages are split up among 4 roles - Casual Gamer, Data Analyst, Pro Gamer, and System Adminstrator.

-- **Casual Gamer**: Can view basic player stats, have an option of upgrading to a premium (and being able to view more advanced stats), and can compare their stats with others
+- **Casual Gamer**: As a casual gamer, the user can view basic player stats, have an option of upgrading to a premium (and being able to view more advanced stats such as weapon analytics and map insights), and can compare their stats with others

-- **Data Analyst**: Can view player stats, weapon analytics, map insights, and can compare players with other players to assess how players perform
+- **Data Analyst**: As a data analyst for an E-sports team, the user can view player stats, weapon analytics, map insights, and can compare players with other players to assess how players perform

-- **Pro Gamer**: Can view player stats, weapon analytics, mapp insights, and can compare their stats with others to view and evaluate their performance
+- **Pro Gamer**: As a pro gamer, the user can view player stats, weapon analytics, map insights, and can compare their stats with others to view and evaluate their performance

-- **System Administrator**: Can manage roles, view the performance of users, and see anomalies to review data glitches or potential cheaters
+- **System Administrator**: As a system administrator, the user can manage roles, view the performance of users, and see anomalies to review data glitches or potential cheaters

 ## Planned Features
+While the core functionality is in place, we have several features planned for future development to enhance the user experience.

 ### Goals and Milestones
 The "Goals and Milestones" feature is designed to be a part of the application, allowing users to define, track, and manage key objectives.

 **Current Status:**
 Due to initial project time constraints, the core functionality for managing goals and milestones is not yet fully implemented.
-Users are currently able to view goals and milestones, but the interactive ability to modify them is unavailable.
+Users are currently able to view goals and milestones, but the interactive ability to modify them (editing, adding, and removing) is unavailable.

 **Planned Features:**
-- **Editing and Deletion:** Users will have full control to **edit** and **remove** goals and milestones after they have been created.
+- **Editing and Deletion:** Users will have full control to **edit**, **add**, and **remove** goals and milestones after they have been created.
 - **Progress Tracking:** Future updates will include a more robust system for tracking and visualizing the progress of each goal.
 - **Intuitive UI:** An interactive user interface will be developed to make the process of creating and managing goals and milestones seamless and efficient.